 In 2010, the U.S. Department of the Treasury created the Hardest Hit Fund to provide targeted aid to homeowners in those states most affected by the housing market crash.
-As part of this program, Michigan received over $498 million to provide assistance to homeowners who are struggling to make their mortgage payments.
-While some other states' Hardest Hit Fund programs have stopped accepting applicants due to running out of funding, as of late 2017, $38 million is still available in Michigan.
+As part of this program, Michigan received over $498 million to provide assistance to struggling homeowners.
+While some other states' Hardest Hit Fund programs have stopped accepting applicants due to running out of funding, as of March 2019, assistance is still available in Michigan.

 Assistance is generally provided in the form of a 0% interest, forgivable loan secured by a junior lien that is recorded against the property.
 No payments are required from the homeowner and the loan is forgiven at 20% per year so long as the property remains your primary residence for five years.
 At the end of five years, the lien is released, which means you don't have to repay the loan.

 To be eligible for Step Forward Michigan assistance, you must meet all of the below criteria.